Katherine (Kitty) Louise Kirsch, died on March 29, 2020 in Milton, Georgia. She was 90 years old.

 It will come as no surprise to those who knew Kitty’s love of the ocean, that she asked that her ashes be scattered at Good Harbor Beach in Gloucester, Massachusetts where she spent many vacations with her daughter, Cyndia.
 She was truly “in her element” when she was around the water.
 In many respects, her spirit is already there within every wave.
 Goodbye, Mom.
 We love you.

-To plant a tree in memory of Katherine Louise Kirsch, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Katherine Louise Kirsch, please visit our floral store.